ateichelman/musical-octo-train/readme.md

 # Sharepoint-To-Confluence Tools

-Simple set of scripts, created to pull data from an actual artifact and put into a modern Confluence site.
+Simple set of scripts, created to pull data from an actual artifact (it belongs in a museum) and put into a modern Confluence site.

 ## Installation